 Attention Midlands farmers!
-Once again funding applications have opened for Severn Trent’s Environmental Protection Scheme (STEPS).
+Once again funding applications have opened for Severn Trent’s Environmental Protection Scheme (STEPS) but this year the maximum accessible funding has increased to £10,000 on standard items and £30,000 for priority items.
 Severn Trent’s grant is part of their commitment to improving water quality, soil biodiversity and sustainable use of vital resources.
-Good news for farmers – this year’s grant now includes rainwater harvesting tanks and rainwater filters.
+We also welcome back the recent addition to the grant, rainwater harvesting tanks and rainwater filters.

-Severn Trent is offering to match-fund projects totaling up to £5,000 per application.
-For higher-cost projects up to £10,000 Severn Trent will consider spreading the funding over two applications years.
+Severn Trent is offering to match-fund projects totalling up to £10,000 per application (double last year’s £5,000 match funding).
 There is no lower limit for the grant.
 Applicants can pick projects from a pre-defined list of funding options.
 However, applications that address priority issues in your farm’s location will be more likely to receive funding.

 What rainwater harvesting equipment does the STEPS grant cover?

-- Replacement of downpipes and gutters when used in conjunction with a rainwater harvesting system.
+- Replacement of downpipes and gutters when used in conjunction with a rainwater harvesting system (fixed at £12m).

 Eligibility for the Severn Trent’s Environmental Protection Scheme